 State FFA Degree candidates interested in being considered as a District Star Farmer shall enclose a USB Flash/Pen/Thumb/Stick Drive which includes a minimum of 20, but no more than 30 high quality photographs (preferably from multiple years) and a script of the candidate's SAE story.
+The photos and the narrative may alternatively be shared electronically with the Executive Secretary or other designated representative through a cloud drive (google doc or drop box).
 The story should be no more than two typed pages, double spaced, 12 point Times New Roman font and written in the third person.
 Third person is defined as a style of discourse marked by general use of verbs and pronouns of the third person.
 Written as if someone else was speaking about you.